-MBI obtained revenue and fleet data from 25 companies engaged in the sale and lease of relocatable buildings in North America.
-This represents a majority of all companies in the market in terms of number of companies, revenue, and units owned.
+MBI obtained revenue and fleet data from thirty-four companies engaged in the sale and lease of relocatable buildings in North America.
+This represents most of all companies in the market in terms of number of companies, revenue, and units owned.